connixu/studious_pancake/Sampson_Monk_Networks/Sampson_Monk_Networks.md

 degree centrality, closeness centrality, and betweenness centrality.
-I chose not to normalize my measures because the network should not be substantially different given that the dataset and nomination constraints are comparable to in Question 2.
+I chose not to normalize my measures because the network should not be substantially different given that the dataset and nomination constraints are comparable to the previous findings of **SAMPLK1**.

 *Note: For this section, I will not have as much discussion about the general principles underlying the centrality measures - I will assume